 We also know that some families would prefer that their scholars NOT celebrate birthdays, and we respect that belief as well.
-Students are expected to be in uniform everyday, including their birthday.

-• Visitors
+Visitors

 To ensure the safety of our students and staff, all visitors to the school, including parents, must check in at the main office.
 We use a visitor system which requires visitors to sign-in using a photo ID (driver's license, preferred).
 You are then given a visitor badge which you must wear while you are in the building.
 Even if you visit the school on a regular basis, you will still be required to sign-in using our visitor system.
 This also helps us to know who is in the building in the event there is an emergency.
-Make sure you sign out at the main office before leaving.
+Please make sure you sign out by scanning your badge at the main office before leaving.
 If you are not following the security procedures or are being disruptive in any way, our staff and security personnel reserve the right to ask you to leave or remove you from school grounds.